ncb-0/nezu.world/_work/covidposters.md

 > "None of the COVID posters I've seen from the government imply any sense of danger or urgency at all!
 And the colours seem to be chosen at random instead of to convey meaning!
 It's all too baby mode!!!"

-So of course, my TDR-obsessed 19-year-old self set out to make the edgiest, most raw, most "urgent" COVID posters... with style, of course.
+So of course, my TDR-obsessed 19-year-old self set out to make the edgiest, most raw, most "urgent" COVID posters… with style, of course.

 These screening posters are my personal favourite: